This Salmon Pasta couldn’t easier to make! Served with a Creamy Dill Sauce, quick date night dinners have never been so delicious!

 - 1 tsp Fresh Dill, finely diced

-- 2 small Shallots, finely diced
+- 2 small Shallots, very finely diced

-- 2 cloves Garlic, finely diced
+- 1 large clove of Garlic, very finely diced

-- 1 tbsp Unsalted Butter
+- 1 heaped tbsp Butter

-- Lemon Juice, to taste
+- gentle squeeze of Lemon Juice, to taste (see notes)

 - Parmesan, to serve